 Word is starting to make its way down the ultra-high-end real estate gossip grapevine that Hard Rock Café co-founder Peter Morton reached an agreement to sell his spectacular oceanfront front spread on Malibu’s Carbon Beach to an unknown buyer for a mind melting and record shattering $110 million.
-Morton is represented in the top-secret transaction by power brokers Branden and Rayni Williams of Williams & Williams Estates at Hilton & Hyland.
+Morton is represented in the top-secret transaction by power brokers Branden and Rayni Williams of Williams & Williams Estates at Hilton & Hyland and the buyer by Barry Peele of Sotheby’s International Realty.
 The philanthropic entrepreneur, who sold the Hard Rock Café chain in 1995 for $410 million and the famously raucous Hard Rock Hotel & Casino in Las Vegas in 2006 in an all cash deal reported to net him more than $730 million, has owned the smaller of the two parcels since sometime before 1993 and records indicate he acquired the larger lot in 1998 for $3.5 million.

 Secured behind gates and discreetly obscured behind a row of mature trees, the property encompasses about two-thirds of an acre with significant frontage along one of the most exclusive and expensive stretches of sand in the world.
 Per tax records and other online resources, the L-shaped two-story main residence contains 4,618-square-feet with four en suite bedrooms and 4.5 bathrooms while the two-story guest house offers another three en suite bedrooms and 3.5 bathrooms in 2,316-square-feet.
 Sheathed in lustrous teak cladding that requires constant oiling — a 2006 article in W magazine on the then newly completed residence revealed Morton employed a full-time worker for the Sisyphean task — were designed by architect Richard Meier with operable teak shutters that can be opened and closed to modulate light, air and privacy while the muted and comfortably luxurious interior furnishings were handled by designer Michael S. Smith and selected to showcase the view along with Morton’s world-class contemporary art collection.
 The two structures, both with two-car garages and the guest house with a state-of-the-art screening room on the ground floor, are conveniently joined by extensive teak decking that spans the full width of the property’s beach frontage and picturesquely separated by a sea breeze tossed beach grass garden designed by Pamela Burton with a minimalist-minded lap lane swimming pool lined with white mosaic tiles.